padhyeashu/ember-carousel/README.md

-# ember-simpliefied-carousel
+# ember-simplified-carousel

-Ember Carousel is a carousel component written in ember with a focus to use carousel or slider functionality flexibly, easily and with less amount of code.
+Ember Simplified Carousel is a carousel component written in ember with a focus to use carousel or slider functionality flexibly, easily and with less amount of code.

 ## Installation

-* ember install ember-simpliefied-carousel
+* ember install ember-simplified-carousel

 ## Features overview
 * Image Carousel.